alissacrane123/Module-2-Resources/lecture-notes/week-5/d1-context/context_notes.md

 What about `this`
-- method: func that is a value withiin an object and belongs to an object
+- method: func that is a value within an object and belongs to an object
 - keyword `this` exists in every function
 - evaluates to the object that is currently invoking that func
-- thus, value of `this` reliies entirely on where a func is invoked
+- thus, value of `this` relies entirely on where a func is invoked

 ```js